a-vi-shek/URSim-Grasshopper-Link/README.md

 ## Steps

-* Install Oracle virtualbox
+* Install Oracle VM Virtualbox
 * Download preferred version of URSim
-* Install URSim VirualBox
+* Install URSim in VirualBox
 * Configure VMWare to connect with Windows
 * Simulate with Grasshopper